nullivex/ah-wiki/Clients/TCP-Clients.md

 - `{"action": "myAction", "params": {"key": "value"}}` is also a valid request over TCP
 - params passed within an action's hash will NOT be 'sticky' to the connection, unlike `paramAdd` which remains 'sticky'

+## Client Suggestions
+The main `trick` to working with TCP/wire connections directly is to remember that you can have many 'pending' requests at the same time.
+Also, the order in which you recieve responses back can be variable.  if you request `slowAction` and then `fastAction`, it's fairly likley that you will get a resposne to `fastAction` first.

+[The actionHero client library](https://github.com/evantahler/actionhero_client) uses TCP/TLS connections, and makes use of actionHero's `messageCount` paramiter to keep track of requests, and keeps response callbacks for actions in a pending queue.
+You can check out the [example here](https://github.com/evantahler/actionhero_client/blob/master/actionhero_client.js)